brimdata/zed/pkg/zson/docs/spec.md

 3:[;];
 ```
 In this example:
-* the first value is a set of one string
+* the first value is a `set` of one `string`
-* the second value is a set of two strings "hello" and "world",
+* the second value is a set of two `string` values, `hello` and `world`,
-* the third value is an empty set, and
+* the third value is an empty `set`, and
-* the fourth value is a set of one zero-length string "".
+* the fourth value is a `set` of one zero-length string.

-In this way, empty set and set of zero value can be distinguished.
+In this way, empty set and set of zero-length string can be distinguished.

 This scheme allows composites to be embedded in composites, e.g., a
-record inside of a record like this:
+`record` inside of a `record` like this:
 ```
 #4:record[compass:string,degree:double]
 #5:record[city:string,lat:4,long:4]
 5:[NYC;[NE;40.7128];[W;74.0060;];];
 ```
-An unset value indicates a field of a record that wasn't set by the encoder:
+An unset value indicates a field of a `record` that wasn't set by the encoder:
 ```
 5:[North Pole;[N;90];-;];
 ```
 e.g., the North Pole has a latitude but no meaningful longitude.

-A record type can use shorthand notation as defined by
+A `record` type can use shorthand notation as defined by
 the [type grammar](#type-grammer), where reference can be made
-to a previously defined record via its descriptor.  e.g., the record
+to a previously defined `record` via its descriptor.  e.g., the `record`
 defined above could be defined as follows:
 ```
 #4:record[a:string,b:double,c:string]